Ballet in three acts

 Set in Spain during the occupation of Napoleon’s army, Paquita tells the story of the young gypsy girl, Paquita, who is unaware that she is really of noble birth and was abducted by gypsies when she was an infant.
 Paquita wins the love of the young French officer, Lucien d’Hervilly when she saves his life from the gypsy chief, Iñigo, who is hired by a Spanish governor to kill Lucien.
 Through a medallion that she has had all her life, Paquita finally discovers her true birth right and identity; she is in fact the cousin of Lucien and can marry him.

 Paquita was originally staged for the Paris Opera Ballet on the 1st April 1846 by French Ballet Master, Joseph Mazilier to the music of the French composer, Édouard Deldevez.
 The world première starred the legendary ballerina, Carlotta Grisi as Paquita and Lucien Petipa as Lucien d’Hervilly.
-The ballet was first staged in Russia on the 8th October [O.S.
+The ballet debuted in London two months later on the 3rd June when it was staged by James Silvain at Drury Lane Theatre.
+Paquita was first staged in Russia on the 8th October [O.S.
 26th September] 1847 by Petipa and Pierre-Frédéric Malevergne for the Imperial Ballet of Saint Petersburg and was the first full-length work that Petipa ever staged.
 The first performance in Russia starred Petipa himself as Lucien d’Hervilly and the ballerina, Yelena Andreyanova in the title role.
 On the 9th January 1882 [O.S.
 27th December 1881], Petipa staged his definitive revival of Paquita for the Prima Ballerina, Ekaterina Vazem, with the great Premier Danseur Noble, Pavel Gerdt as Lucien d’Hervilly.

-Paquita was notated in the Stepanov-notation method in 1904 during rehearsals in which Petipa was coaching Anna Pavlova in the title role.
+Petipa’s revival of Paquita was notated in the Stepanov-notation method in 1904 during rehearsals in which Petipa was coaching Anna Pavlova in the title role.
 The notations are part of the Sergeyev Collection, which is housed at Harvard University.
+Mazilier’s original version was notated by French Ballet Master Henri Justament and is part of his collection of notation scores of ballets and opera-ballets from the 19th century, known as the Justament Collection.

-Throughout the 20th century, the only piece of Paquita that was performed was the Grand Pas Classique, staged in various revivals by various choreographers.
+In 1909, Petipa’s revival of Paquita was first presented to the west in an abridged staging by a troupe of dancers from the Imperial Ballet led by Anna Pavlova on a tour in Germany.
+Throughout the 20th century, however, the only piece of Paquita that was performed across the world was the Grand Pas Classique, staged in various revivals by various choreographers.
 Some of the most well-known modern stagings of the Grand Pas Classique are Pyotr Gusev’s 1978 revival for the Kirov/Mariinsky Ballet, Natalia Makarova’s 1983 staging for American Ballet Theatre and Yuri Burlaka’s 2008 staging for the Bolshoi Ballet.
 In 2001, Pierre Lacotte staged his own version of the full-length ballet of Paquita for the Paris Opera Ballet.
 Before then, the full-length ballet had not been performed since the 1920s.

 In 2014, Russian choreographer and historian, Alexei Ratmansky and dance historian, Doug Fullington utilised these notations to mount a reconstruction of Petipa’s final revival of Paquita for the Bayerisches Staatsballet (Bavarian State Ballet).
 The reconstruction had its world première at the National Theatre in Munich on the 13th December 2014.